 Tri-Counties Regional Center will advocate for and work with individuals and their family members to ensure that generic and private service providers discharge their obligations to meet the needs of persons with developmental disabilities.
-In accordance with Lanterman Act section 4659.1, it is the financial responsibility of individuals or their families to pay premiums and, for non-IPP/IFSP services, meet any required deductible amount of their health care service plan or health insurance policy, as determined by generic resources and/or private insurance carriers.
-Under 4659.1, Tri-Counties Regional Center may pay any applicable copayment\co-insurance, and/or deductible liabilities when the individual's or family's annual gross income does not exceed 400 percent of the federal poverty level.
-When the annual gross income exceeds 400 percent of the federal poverty level, Tri-Counties Regional Center may, by exception, pay a co-payment,co-insurance, and/or deductible for an IPP or IFSP service if the person or family can demonstrate either the existence of an extraordinary event, a temporary catastrophic loss, or significant unreimbursed medical costs associated with the person served by Tri-counties Regional Center that impacts the ability to pay co-payments co-insurance, and/or deductibles.
+It is the financial responsibility of individuals or their families to pay premiums and meet any required deductible amount or co-payment liabilities, except as noted above for SB 946 services, as determined by generic resources and/or private insurance carriers.
 Except as legally prohibited by the terms of a Special Needs Trust, trust funds established for the care or benefit of a person served are considered a private resource, and therefore it is expected that this source of funds be used prior to regional center funds.